tkeffer/weert-js/README.md

 The packet need not include a value for `measurement`, but, if included, it must match the value given in the URL.

-The packet must include a value for `timestamp`.
+The packet must include a value for `timestamp` in milliseconds.

 Any fields with a `null` value will be ignored and not inserted into the database.